Pirkey Barber believes having an inclusive environment is essential to our culture and our success.Read More

 It is in our differences and multitude of life experiences, capabilities, perspectives, and talents that make our firm successful.
 Notably, Pirkey Barber created and instituted a Diversity Committee and adopted a Strategic Diversity Management Plan to develop and maintain a more well-rounded and inclusive workplace.

 Proud of our steadfast focus on pro bono endeavors, Pirkey Barber provides pro bono services within our specialty areas of practice, as well as takes on cases that are outside our immediate purview in partnership with community legal services groups.
 Moreover, we partner with Volunteer Legal Services of Central Texas to ensure that poverty is not a barrier to justice.

 Examples of Pirkey Barber’s pro bono representation includes:

-- In partnership with Volunteer Legal Services of Central Texas (VLS), a 501 (c)(3) non-profit organization that provides civil legal services to low-income people through attorney volunteers in Travis County, we are handling several litigations.
-Our firm is involved in helping victims of abuse end violent relationships, connecting persons with disabilities with medical and financial benefits, and keeping individuals and families from homelessness by defending against wrongful evictions and foreclosures.
+- In partnership with Volunteer Legal Services of Central Texas (VLS), a 501 (c)(3) non-profit organization that provides civil legal services to low-income people through attorney volunteers in Travis County, we have handled several litigations.
+Our firm has been involved in helping victims of abuse end violent relationships, connecting persons with disabilities with medical and financial benefits, and keeping individuals and families from homelessness by defending against wrongful evictions and foreclosures.

-- Represented an indigent client in a federal lawsuit alleging constitutional violations arising from the shooting of a client’s German Shepherd.
+- Represented an indigent client in a federal lawsuit alleging constitutional violations arising from the police shooting of the client’s German Shepherd.

 - Represented an indigent client through the legal probate process, assisting with decisions to ensure minimal impact on the government-provided benefits relied upon by a close family member with a mental disability.

-- Represented the indigent victim of a rear-end collision that damaged the client’s vehicle and injured her back.
+- Represented an indigent victim of a rear-end collision that damaged the client’s vehicle and injured her back.